 Here is a great resource from Georgetown University – School of Nursing and Health Studies on how to prepare for a medical mission trip: https://online.nursing.georgetown.edu/blog/humanitarian-nursing/

-On your return, please send in photos for the photo page.
-No pictures of patients please!
-Also, please submit a blog for posting so that other students can read about your experiences.
+On your return, please consider sending in photos or a blog for posting so that other students can read about your experiences.
+No pictures of patients, please!

 Have a great trip!